 The PCPD stands ready to offer assistance and respond to data breach notifications to all stakeholders.
 For enquiries, please visit our website from which all publications referred to in this guidance can be downloaded, or call our hotline at 2827 2827.

-Reference can be made to the Guidance on Data Breach Handling and the Giving of Breach Notifications issued by the PCPD.
+Reference can be made to the Guidance on Data Breach Handling and Data Breach Notifications issued by the PCPD.

-&lt;sup>34 footnote 3.
+footnote 3.

 PCPD website pcpd.org.hk

 Enquiry Hotline : (852) 2827 2827 Fax : (852) 2877 7026